-We continued to focus on exploitation in UK agriculture and in March met with Mark Spencer MP, then Minister of State for Food.
+We continued to focus on exploitation in UK agriculture and in March met with Mark Spencer MP. then Minister of State for Food.
 Farming and Fisheries.
 We were accompanied by a group of 14 institutional investors.
-This was the group that had supported us in 2023 in writing to Thérèse Coffey, then Secretary of State for Environment, Food and Rural Affairs, urging the government to implement the recommendations of an independent review into labour shortages in the UK's food supply chain.

-to support work being done by the Seasonal Worker Scheme Taskforce (SWST) on recruitment-related costs borne by agricultural workers.
+This was the group that had supported us in 2023 in writing to Thérèse Coffey, then Secretary of recruitment-related costs borne by agricultural workers.
 In particular, the Seasonal Worker visa scheme is not compliant with international best practice on the Employer Pays Principle.
 We welcomed a joint feasibility study between the Department for Environment, Food and Rural Affairs and the SWST and are pleased to be the investor voice on the Project Advisory Group.